Meet Schedule & Results

 High School -- If you don't want your cross country season to end after your last school meet, and desire to compete with other talented Nebraska athletes on the same team, contact us when your season is over.
 High school athletes may not participate until after the state high school meet.

 There are two basic parts of the meet season.
 The first part is a series of meets that are sponsored by Omaha-area high schools.
 These meets are usually 8th grade and under, with awards given at most of them.
-The second part is the Age Group and Junior Olympic competitions where you compete only against athletes of your own age.
+The second part is the Youth Athletic and Junior Olympic competitions where you compete only against athletes of your own age.
 Awards are given at all of these meets, with the opportunity to advance to Regional and National competition.
 The number of meets each athlete enters and participates in is up to the individual, although a few meets require the athlete to place so high at a previous qualifying meet before they may enter and compete.

 National Cross Country Champions